atreya2011/health-management-api/README.md

     t.Fatalf("Failed to create test user: %v", err)
 }

+// Use test helpers to create data and repositories
-// Create a repository for testing repo := testutil.NewBodyRecordRepository(testDB.Pool)
+// Example: Create a Body Record repository bodyRecordRepo := testutil.NewBodyRecordRepository(testDB.Pool)
+// ... use repo ...

+// Example: Create a test Diary Entry diaryEntry := testutil.CreateTestDiaryEntry(ctx, t, testDB.Pool, userID)
+// ... use diaryEntry ...
 ```

-See `internal/testutil/README.md` for more details on the available test utilities.
+See `internal/testutil/README.md` and the specific helper files (e.g., `body_record_helpers.go`) for more details on the available test utilities.